josehu07/josehu07/README.md

 ### Hi there 👋, welcome!

-Please check out my personal homepage at [https://josehu.com](https://josehu.com) 😄
+Check out my personal homepage at [https://josehu.com](https://josehu.com) 😎

 <!--
 **josehu07/josehu07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.